It was the bees that called me back to myself. To my heart, really.

 Yet even for Soul Artists and those who endeavor to be “awake” in the world, there are times when we are less than open, not quite ‘tuned in’.
 We’re holed up in our heads rather than in our hearts.
 It’s often in such moments when Nature or something in our environment – a poulet au potsimmering on the stove, perhaps, or the contented buzz of honey bees – reaches out to touch us, to draw us gently back to the body and the present moment.

 To what will we give the gift of our attention?

 The world is a waiting lover, hoping to be seen, noticed, and appreciated.
 Adored.
 Marveled over.
 Not in a rational, analytical sort of manner but with an openhearted communion with the heart, knowing that what we perceive also perceives and touches us, in return.

-Soul Artists understand, each in their own way, that the heart is a primary organ of perception.
-It guides them as they navigate their days and make their choices—often simply by the ‘feel’ of a thing or option—including the way it makes them feel in their body, the somatic response.
-On their own path of discovery and transformation, they endeavor to learn and employ—and trust—this heart-centered, non-linear mode of cognition.
+Soul Artists understand, each in their own unique way, that the heart is an organ of perception.
+It guides them as they navigate their days and make their choices – often simply by the ‘feel’ of a thing or option – including the way it resonates in their body with a somatic response.
+On their own path of discovery and transformation, they endeavor to learn and employ – and trust – this heart-centered, non-linear mode of cognition.